She became a mother after Islamic State captivity. A decade on, Yazidi community shuns her children - KESQ

 Ten years on, a traumatized Yazidi community is still convulsed by the legacy of IS’s brutal campaign, well after the group’s territorial defeat.
 Nearly 2,600 Yazidis are still considered missing, to the anguish of their families.
 Former captives grapple with the trauma of what they endured.
 Many have been weathering life in displacement camps.

-Among the most fraught questions is the fate of children who, like K’s, were born to women who had been captured and raped by or married to the extremists.
+Among the most fraught questions is the fate of children like K’s — born to women who had been captured and raped by or married to the extremists.
 The Associated Press is identifying K only by her first initial due to the backlash that mothers in her sensitive situation might face.

-While the community has embraced the return of formerly kidnapped mothers like her, the children’s status has proved much more contentious, colliding with long-standing Yazidi beliefs and newer scars.
-Many vehemently reject accepting these children in the community, viewing them as the non-Yazidi offspring of men who inflicted on them unimaginable horrors and humiliations.
+While the community has embraced the return of mothers like her, the children’s status is more contentious, colliding with long-standing Yazidi beliefs and newer scars.
+Many Yazidis vehemently reject accepting these children in the community, viewing them as the non-Yazidi offspring of men who inflicted unimaginable horrors and humiliations.

-In her dreams, K would see herself back with her family, but she said she knew she couldn’t have both: her family and children.
-Then came the moment when she was found living in Syria’s notorious al-Hol camp housing IS-linked families.
+In her dreams, K would see herself back with her family, but she knew she couldn’t have both: her family and children.
+Then came the moment when she was found in Syria’s al-Hol camp housing IS-linked families.

 “My family said they won’t receive them.
 The Yazidi community, too, won’t receive them,” she said of the children.

-Heartbroken as she is by what the militants did to her and others, she said the children to her are simply the babies who came out of her body.
+Though heartbroken by what the militants did to her and others, the children are, to her, simply the babies who came out of her body.

 “They’re kids; they’ve committed no sin,” she said.
 “They’re a piece of my heart.”